Influence Functions for Edge Edits in Non-Convex Graph Neural Networks

-Once we identify the most influential edges in the entire input graph, we can significantly affect the model's output by editing them.
+\paragraph{Influence function as a tool for adversarial attack} Once we identify the most influential edges in the entire input graph, we can significantly affect the model's output by editing them.
 This process represents a form of global adversarial attack for the graph, aiming to reduce the performance of the entire graph.

 \cref{tab:attack} presents the adversarial attack performance of our methods, comparing it to previous influence-function-based methods and other adversarial attack methods, DICE~\citep{waniek2018hiding} and PRBCD~\citep{NEURIPS2021_3ea2db50}, in the white-box scenario.
 As a result, the GIF shows poor performance, while our method with a validation loss metric outperforms the others.
 An interesting observation is that, among the three metrics we tested, the validation loss-based attack is more effective than the tailored attack methods.